 Leave the Louvre via the Pyramid exit and cross the road to enter the Tuileries garden.
 The Tuileries is a perfect spot to do some people watching and enjoy a little picnic late lunch or afternoon tea (choose something to take away from one of the Louvre cafés or buy something sweet across the road at Angelina’s on rue de Rivoli.

 From the Tuileries it’s a short Metro trip to the Trocadero to enjoy the views of the Eiffel Tower before you go up.
 Again, avoid the worst of the queues by purchasing a skip the queue ticket.Get Eiffel Tower skip the queue tickets now

 What to buy on a one day visit to Paris

 Unless you take my Paris one day tour shopping itinerary below, you won’t have much opportunity for shopping on this itinerary unfortunately.
 While there are plenty of souvenir shops and stands at all the places on my itinerary, I’m suggesting you pass on them.
 Instead, the Louvre has a lovely shop with a range of goods from a Euro or so up to thousands of Euros for some of the very special pieces.

 On rue de Rivoli just opposite the Tuileries you can choose from a range of food items at Angelina’s (perfect for a snack on the way home at the end of the day) or just along the street from Angelina’s is a large book shop with an excellent range of English books about Paris and French culture.

-Where to eat on a one day visit to Paris
+Where to eat when you visit Paris in one day